Absent Without Leave (AWOL)

-A formally approved break in candidature which does not count against the minimum and maximum duration of study.
+A formally approved break in candidature that does not count against the minimum and maximum duration of study.

-This involves an approved research program which may include advanced level coursework studies (not more than one third) and a master level research program leading to a thesis (at least two-thirds).
+This involves an approved research program, which may include advanced level coursework studies (not more than a third) and a master level research program leading to a thesis (at least two-thirds).
 The program requires a minimum of one year full-time study, or equivalent, beyond a relevant bachelor degree with first or upper second class honours (or its equivalent), or a postgraduate diploma.

 Curtin’s online portal for students.
 Students agree upon enrolment to access OASIS at least once per week.